jdlien/unifi-protect-viewer/README.md

 - Automatic updates via GitHub releases
 - Native application menu with platform-specific Window menu
 - Hardened Electron build with security fuses

-## Credits

-This application was inspired by [UniFi Protect Viewer](https://github.com/digital195/unifi-protect-viewer) by Sebastian Loer, but has since been almost completely rewritten and now shares little code with the original.
-It requires UniFi Protect v6 or later.
-The chief difference is that this version still allows you to use all the features of UniFi Protect.
-In contrast, the original was intended as a kiosk application that isn't intended to be interacted with beyond viewing the live view.
-This difference has resulted in this version being substantially more complex.

-Some of the differences from the original include:

-- Full TypeScript codebase with strict mode
-- Toggle navigation/header visibility with buttons, keyboard shortcuts, or menu
-- Camera zoom hotkeys and a dynamic Cameras menu
-- Configuration page accessible from any screen
-- Dashboard button to quickly return to your liveview
-- Redesigned configuration and error pages
-- Electron v40 with hardened runtime and security fuses

 ## Installation